sandip-sadhukhan/7resume/README.md

-# Resume Bus
+# 7Resume.com

-Resume Bus: A platform/ CRM where people can create their resume without coding.
+7Resume.com: A platform/ CRM where people can create their resume without coding.
 This will help non programmers to create their portfolio website to showcase their talent.